MLB Free Agents 2022-23: Ranking the top 10 outfielders

 2023 mutual option: $6 million

-Pham has shown with the Red Sox that he still has plenty left in the tank.
+Pham has shown that he still has plenty left in the tank with the Boston Red Sox.
 The journeyman outfielder has a .769 OPS in 32 games since being acquired from the Cincinnati Reds.

 10. Kevin Kiermaier